NEW SCHOLARSHIPS! See Financial Considerations page.

-Sponsored by the National Institute of American History & Democracy, a joint project of the College of William and Mary and the Colonial Williamsburg Foundation, the Williamsburg Semester-in-Residence Program provides an interdisciplinary approach to early America stressing the use of historic places as a means of understanding the past.
+Sponsored by the National Institute of American History and Democracy (NIAHD), a joint project of the College of William & Mary and the Colonial Williamsburg Foundation, the Williamsburg Semester-in-Residence Program provides an interdisciplinary approach to early America stressing the use of historic places as a means of understanding the past.

 The Chesapeake Region as a Resource